Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Introduction

 Naturally, MCMC methods based on unadjusted Markov kernels like ULA have been also used in the context of EM.
-In particular, \citet{de2021efficient} studied the SOUL algorithm which uses ULA (or, more generally, inexact Markov kernels) in order to draw (approximate) samples from the posterior distribution of the latent variables and approximate the E-step.
+In particular, \cite{de2021efficient} studied the SOUL algorithm which uses ULA (or, more generally, inexact Markov kernels) in order to draw (approximate) samples from the posterior distribution of the latent variables and approximate the E-step.
 This algorithm proceeds in a \textit{coordinate-wise} manner, first running a sequence of ULA steps to obtain samples, then approximating the E-step with these samples, and finally moving to the M-step.
 The convergence analysis has been done under convexity and mixing assumptions but the proofs are based on a particular selection of step-sizes which obfuscates the general applicability of the results.
-More recently, \citet{kuntz2022scalable} showed that interacting Langevin dynamics can substantially improve the performance.
-In particular, \citet{kuntz2022scalable} used an \textit{interacting} particle system to approximate the E-step, rather than running a ULA chain.
-This approach has significantly improved empirical results, however, \citet{kuntz2022scalable} provided a limited theoretical analysis, in particular, precise nonasymptotic bounds on the convergence rate of the algorithm were not provided.
+More recently, \cite{kuntz2023particle} showed that interacting Langevin dynamics can substantially improve the performance.
+In particular, \cite{kuntz2023particle} used an \textit{interacting} particle system to approximate the E-step, rather than running a ULA chain.
+This approach has significantly improved empirical results, however, \cite{kuntz2023particle} provided a limited theoretical analysis.
+The recent work \cite{caprio2024error}, which appeared after the completion (and arXiv submission) of this work, provides a detailed analysis of the error of the interacting particle system introduced in \cite{kuntz2023particle}.
+Their results agree with ours, however the proof techniques are significantly different.